cjdbarlow/bedside-notebook/anaesthesia/periop/icd.md

 ###Device Assessment
 Evaluation of pacemakers should consider:
-* Last pacing check
-Within **12 months**.
 * Indication for pacing
 * Dependency on pacing
 What proportion of time is the patient actively paced.
-* Underlying cardiac activity
+	* Underlying cardiac activity on ECG
 	No underlying activity, or a non-perfusing rhythm, is at higher risk.
+	* Use of antiarrhythmics
+* Pacemaker function and setup
+	* Presence of rate-responsive pacing modes
+	Pacemaker detects a certain event (usually motion, implying exertion) and increases paced rate to compensate.
+	* Magnet mode effect
+	Usually places the devices into DOO or VOO at a set rate.
+	* Last pacing check
+	Within **12 months**.
 	* Pacing threshold
 	Amplitude should be at least double the threshold.
 	* Lead impedance
 	High impedance suggests damage, excessively low impedance suggests insulation defect.
 	* Battery life
+* Lead setup
+	* Number of leads
+	May be 1, 2, or 3.
-* Single or biventricular pacing
+	* Biventricular pacing
 	Biventricular pacing is used for cardiac resynchronisation therapy, and suggests the patient has HFrEF.
+Indicated with LVEF <35% with LBBB and NYHA III/IV despite optimal medical therapy.
+	* Unipolar or bipolar leads
+	Unipolar leads are usually present in older models.
+In a unipolar lead, the lead is the cathode and the device is the anode; whilst a bipolar lead has both anode and cathode.
+Unipolar leads are associated with more myocardial scarring and increased impedance.

+Evaluation of AICDs should consider:
-* Presence of rate-responsive pacing modes
+* Last pacing check
-Pacemaker detects a certain event (usually motion, implying exertion) and increases paced rate to compensate.
+Within **6 months**.
+* Indication
+* Dependence
+	* Shock history
 * Magnet mode effect
-Usually places the devices into DOO or VOO at a set rate.
+Usually disables the ICD.

+Investigations:
 * ECG
 	* Pacing dependency
 	* Pacing capture